cacophony-wj/LeS/README.md

 # Launching and Preparing the Game

-The next step is to prepare the game for play.
-Launch _ModOrganizer2.exe_ as instructed above [To Launch The Game](#to-launch-the-game) Launch the Gamethe modlist from the command which reads **RUN ME TO START THE GAME**, create your character, and follow _all_ of the instructions in the below link:
+The rest must be completed after the game itself is launched.
+Oh yes, there's more.
+I recommend bringing up this readme on a portable device by navigating to [Wabbajack.org](https://www.wabbajack.org) and referring to the Gallery.
+Anyway, Launch the modlist from the command which reads **RUN ME TO START THE GAME**, create your character, and follow _all_ of the instructions in the below link:

 [Licentia et Servitium Configuration](https://github.com/cacophony-wj/LeS/blob/master/MCMs.MD)